The Tantanoola Primary School was first opened in 1883. The School Gym was constructed in 2011.

 CAMHS, Family SA, and Social Workers and Counsellors are readily accessible.

 At Tantanoola Primary School we are committed to developing a partnership between students, parents and staff in order to help prepare students for effective participation in society.
-We aim to provide a broad, balanced curriculum in a safe, happy, supportive and child-centred environment where students enjoy successes and excellence is encouraged.
-After an extensive consultation process involving students, staff and parents our new values are:
+We aim to provide a broad, balanced curriculum in a safe, happy, supportive and child-centred environment where students enjoy successes and excellence is encouraged.Our values are:

-Our School Site Learning Priorities for 2011 are:
+Our Site Improvement Plan for 2017 are:

-As a result of receiving a Community Water Grant the school has an automatic irrigation system to water the oval and garden areas.
+The school has an automatic irrigation system to water the oval and garden areas.

-During 2011 a School Hall was built on the school grounds.
+During 2011, a School Hall was built on the school grounds.
 This was opened on the 25th November by Senator Anne McKewin.

 There is a well-stocked Library, sports shed and teacher resource area.

-The classroom area, administration area, Preschool and toilets all have disabled access.
+The classroom area, administration area, preschool and toilets all have disabled access.

 Our School newsletter is published fortnightly on a Thursday.
 Parents, staff and the local community have access to this newsletter.
 There is also a copy sent to the local newspaper and post office.